When is AJ and the Queen on Netflix? What’s it about?

 Famous person drag artist RuPaul is taking a brief break from the world of his hit competitors present Drag Race to guide a scripted tv collection in 2020.

-AJ and the Queen sees him rework into the sassy Ruby Crimson, who goes on a journey to recoup her life financial savings after they’re stolen from her.
+AJ and the Queen sees him remodel into the sassy Ruby Crimson, who goes on a journey to recoup her life financial savings after they’re stolen from her.

-Right here’s the whole lot it’s worthwhile to learn about AJ and the Queen…
+Right here’s every part you want to learn about AJ and the Queen…

 When is AJ and the Queen on Netflix?